 Facilities in Delta, Cedaredge and Hotchkiss

-Physical therapists (PTs) are health care professionals that treat individuals, of all ages, who have health-related conditions that limit their ability to move and perform functional activities in their daily lives.
+Physical therapists (PTs) are healthcare professionals that treat individuals of all ages, who have health-related conditions that limit their ability to move and perform functional activities in their daily lives.

 We strive to help each patient achieve a maximum level of independence and provide health maintenance programs that allow patients to maintain their fitness level once they are no longer in need of formal PT.
-We offer a Transitional Gym Program that allows patients to continue with their exercise program on an independent level for two additional months once they are discharged from PT.
-We also offer an Aquatics Program that begins with an evaluation followed by treatment at the Bill Heddles Wellness Pool with instruction for group classes.
+We offer a Transitional Gym Program that allows patients to continue with their exercise program on an independent level for two additional months after they are discharged from PT.
+We also offer an Aquatics Program that begins with an evaluation, followed by treatment at the Bill Heddles Wellness Pool with instruction for group classes.

-We staff PTs in the hospital inpatient, homecare and outpatient settings.
+We staff PTs in the hospital inpatient, home care and outpatient settings.
 Patients are able to rehabilitate successfully with our team of therapists coordinating their care as they transition from one setting to the next.

 Outpatient Rehabilitation Locations:

 296 Stafford Lane